onmagnoliasquare/website/README.md

 CI requires unit tests and perhaps integration tests if you could secure a development key.
 This comes with managing the secret on GitHub, though.

-We are either using Cloudflare Pages or Vercel to deploy the frontend.
+We are using Cloudflare Pages for our main deployment solution.
 The backend is deployed via the Sanity CLI deploy command.
 The frontend requires the environment variables to be injected at build time in order to build and deploy successfully.
-These can be accessed in either Cloudflare page's or Vercel's appropriate deploy configuration settings.
-Make sure all of the .env.example fields are used in the deployment environment.
+These can be accessed in either Cloudflare Pages deployment build configuration settings.
+Make sure all of the `.env` fields are used in the deployment environment.

 ## Useful Links